-This toilet paper is tear-resistant without being tough.
+This toilet paper is rip-resistant without being tough.
 Soft material is pleasing to use for many individuals.
-Rolls are long lasting due to durability of paper.
+Rolls are long-lasting due to durability of paper.
 Despite rolls having a sizable diameter, these fit well on most toilet paper holders.

 It is occasionally difficult to unravel the start of a roll.

-2-ply paper.
+Simple 2-ply paper.
 Providing comfort, durability, and absorbency.
 Sizable rolls that fit well on most paper holders.
-Perforation allows for easy tearing and doesn’t shed lint.
+Doesn’t shed lint or shred.
 Thick enough for comfort but thin enough not to cause clogs.
+Safe for septic tanks.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.